oVirt/ovirt-site/source/feature/openvswitch/native-openvswitch.html.md

 - oVirt currently differentiates between VM (bridged) networks and non-VM networks due to historical performance benefit of non-bridged networks for non-VM payloads (such as storage and migration).
 This differentiation is moot with OVS, but in order to keep Engine oblivious to the change, VDSM should lie to it, and report bridged=False for networks that requested it.
 Dropping the differentiation from Engine should happen in a later stage.

 ### Upgrade from native to OVS networking

-Transition between switch types must be supported for the host as a whole.
-Nevertheless, if the user has defined his own networking configuration which is not controlled by VDSM, it should coexist with VDSM controlled networks.
+Upgrade from native to OvS is currently not supported and vice versa.
+An upgrade will cause networks to be out-of-sync due to differences between native and OvS (see [Limitations](#limitations)).
+Only newly added hosts can be configured with OvS networking.
+Mixing native and OvS networks in a cluster is not supported.
+Plase note that the change is blocked only in UI but is still possible via REST api.

-Mixing between native and OVS controlled networks is not initially supported, therefore, when a network is marked with a different type from the existing, a validation check should make sure that all other networks are marked for the same network type.
+~~Transition between switch types must be supported for the host as a whole.
+Nevertheless, if the user has defined his own networking configuration which is not controlled by VDSM, it should coexist with VDSM controlled networks.~~

-The following sequence describes the transition steps @Engine:
+~~Mixing between native and OVS controlled networks is not initially supported, therefore, when a network is marked with a different type from the existing, a validation check should make sure that all other networks are marked for the same network type.~~

-- Vdsm on hosts is upgraded to an OVS-supporting version (4.0).
-No change takes place to preexisting network configuration, which would still be bridge-based.
+~~The following sequence describes the transition steps @Engine:~~

-- When all active hosts in the cluster have been upgraded, the user should upgrade the cluster to version 4.0 where OVS is supported.
+- ~~Vdsm on hosts is upgraded to an OVS-supporting version (4.0).
+No change takes place to preexisting network configuration, which would still be bridge-based.~~
-- The default switch type for the cluster should be set by the user to OVS (for new hosts).
+- ~~When all active hosts in the cluster have been upgraded, the user should upgrade the cluster to version 4.0 where OVS is supported.~~
-  - Newly-created 4.0 clusters should have OVS as the default switch.
+- ~~The default switch type for the cluster should be set by the user to OVS (for new hosts).~~
-- Update individual hosts to transition to OVS:
+  - ~~Newly-created 4.0 clusters should have OVS as the default switch.~~
-  - The host networking can be changed when no VM/s are connected to it.
-With this option oVirt must support VM migration between different switch types.
+- ~~Update individual hosts to transition to OVS:~~
-  - We can further improve the user experience by a second approach:
+  - ~~The host networking can be changed when no VM/s are connected to it.
+With this option oVirt must support VM migration between different switch types.~~
-The host networking can be changed in-place without the need to migrate the VM/s.
-With this option, migration between hosts that have different networking types is not needed (but can coexist).
+  - ~~We can further improve the user experience by a second approach:~~ ~~The host networking can be changed in-place without the need to migrate the VM/s.
+With this option, migration between hosts that have different networking types is not needed (but can coexist).~~
-Negligible service interruption to the VM networking is expected.
+~~Negligible service interruption to the VM networking is expected.~~

-The following sequence describes the transition steps @Host:
+~~The following sequence describes the transition steps @Host:~~
-- Receive a setupNetworks call.
+- ~~Receive a setupNetworks call.~~
-- Detect that a network has been marked with a type that is different from the current.
+- ~~Detect that a network has been marked with a type that is different from the current.~~
-- Validate that all existing networks exist in the command and that all are marked with the same type.
+- ~~Validate that all existing networks exist in the command and that all are marked with the same type.~~
-  - We would like to perform an atomic upgrade, and not to worry about codependent networks with differing switch types.
+  - ~~We would like to perform an atomic upgrade, and not to worry about codependent networks with differing switch types.~~
-- Tear down the pre-existing networks and bondings..
+- ~~Tear down the pre-existing networks and bondings..~~
-- Create networks.
+- ~~Create networks.~~

-Note: Engine user may decide to take the reverse transition, from OVS to legacy, as well.
+~~Note: Engine user may decide to take the reverse transition, from OVS to legacy, as well.~~

 ### VM Migration
 VM migrations may occur between two hosts that have different types of networking.
 (See upgrade options above)